 Our emotional life is the foundation of our interpersonal intelligence, our capacity to relate to others in creative and fulfilling ways.
-As a form of intuitive knowledge, our emotions play a vital role in communication, fulfillment of needs, intimacy and reasoning.
+As a form of intuitive knowledge, our emotions play a vital role in communication, fulfillment of needs, intimacy, and reasoning.
 They are a part of our sense of identity and coping strategies which are essential for our adaption to life.
-Emotions carry energy and information with the power to heal and protects us.
+Emotions carry energy and information with the power to heal and protect us.

 Our emotions have a profound influence in shaping our personality.
 We are born with our primary emotions fully present; due to the effects of socialization we begin to conceal them very early in life through physical tension, and dysfunctional belief and behavior patterns.
 As an integral part of our thoughts and behaviors, appropriate emotional openness and expressiveness, on the other hand, can reduce stress, open us to our needs, affirm our worth, facilitate communication and problem solving, and promote intimacy, marital satisfaction and love, for emotions are a form of intuitive knowledge.